amp-labs/connectors/README.md

 }
 ```

-## Provider catalog
+## Supported connectors

-The provider catalog is a YAML file that contains information about all SaaS providers that Ampersand supports.
-It contains information such as the base URL, and the operations that the provider supports.
-This is currently stored in the `providers/providers.yaml` file.
+Browse [the catalog file](https://github.com/amp-labs/connectors/blob/main/providers/catalog.go) to see a list of all the connectors that Ampersand supports, and which features are supported for connector.

 ## Ways to initialize a Connector